-Severity of hepatitis C and HIV co-infection in mothers contribute to HCV transmission to childApril 27th, 2011 in Diseases, Conditions, Syndromes /
+Severity of hepatitis C and HIV co-infection in mothers contribute to HCV transmission to childApril 27, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 New research shows that high maternal viral load and co-infection with human immunodeficiency virus (HIV) are the only risk factors associated with vertical transmission of the hepatitis C virus (HCV-VT).
 A variation in the infant's IL28B gene (CC) is associated independently with the spontaneous clearance of HCV genotype-1 among infected children.
 The status of IL28B in the mother or children did not increase risk of HCV-VT in this study.
 Findings are published in the May issue of Hepatology, a peer-reviewed journal of the American Association for the Study of Liver Diseases.

 Chronic HCV affects 170 million individuals worldwide, with 10% to 15% of cases leading to cirrhosis and liver cancer.
 A major route of infection in children is vertical transmission of HCV (HCV-VT)known also as mother-to-child transmissionand may occur in utero or following birth (breast feeding).
 While medical evidence has described risk factors involved in HCV-VT, underlying transmission mechanisms and timing of disease transmission is not fully understood.
 Prior studies have investigated the relationship between HCV-VT and maternal HCV genotype, birth mode (vaginal or caesarean) and type of feeding (breast feeding or replacement), but results have been conflicting.